Budibase/website/content/blog/tutorials/sql-gui.md

 It’s worth mentioning that we’re not going to dive too deep into security and user-control today.
 If you have a lot of users or critical data, make sure to include protections against SQL injection and proper user controls in your pages and queries.

+You might also like our in-depth guide to [data modeling](https://budibase.com/blog/data/how-to-create-a-data-model/).

 ## 1. Create your app and connect to a database

 To get started, you can create a free Budibase account.

 Once that’s done, it’s time to connect to your [data source](https://budibase.com/blog/data/data-sources/).
-In our demo, we are using a MySQL database.
+In our demo SQL user interface, we are using a MySQL database.

 Add the connection details on the interface: